dwillowtree/diana/README.md

 Note: Providing high-quality example detections, logs, and your detection writing process is critical for optimal results.

-### If you liked the tool, head over to --> [seiber.ai](https://www.seiber.ai) to stay updated on what we're doing!

 ![DIANA Screenshot](assets/diana_main_1.gif)
 *Select an LLM provider, security log source and detection language*

+### If you liked the tool, head over to --> [seiber.ai](https://www.seiber.ai) to stay updated on what we're doing!

-# How To Use
+## How To Use

-1. Select LLM provider and model
+1. **Select LLM Provider and Model:**
-2. Choose the security data/log type(s) you only want to focus on
+   - Choose the LLM provider and model you want to use.
-3. Select detection language
+2. **Choose Security Data/Log Type(s):**
+   - Focus on specific security data or log types.
+3. **Select Detection Language:**
+   - Choose your preferred detection language.
+4. **Input Threat Information:**
-4. Enter a website URL, write a description of threat TTP(s) or upload a document
+   - Enter a website URL, write a description of threat TTP(s), or upload a document.
+5. **Provide Example Detections:**
-5. Important: Provide 3-7 diverse, high-quality example detections for the chosen log source
+   - *Important:* Provide 3-7 diverse, high-quality example detections for the chosen log source.
+6. **Provide Example Log Sources:**
-6. Important: Provide 3-7 example log sources
+   - *Important:* Provide 3-7 example log sources.
+7. **Outline Detection Writing Steps:**
-7. Recommended: Outline your typical detection writing steps (this helps DIANA follow your workflow)
+   - *Recommended:* Outline your typical detection writing steps to help DIANA follow your workflow.
+8. **Describe Alert Triage/Investigation Steps:**
-8. Describe alert triage/investigation steps
+   - Describe steps for alert triage and investigation.
+9. **Process Threat Intel:**
-9. Click 'Process Threat Intel'
+   - Click 'Process Threat Intel' to generate detection logic.

-Remember: The quality and diversity of your inputs directly impact DIANA's output.
-Take time to provide comprehensive examples and follow your standard workflow for the best results.
+*Remember: The quality and diversity of your inputs directly impact DIANA's output.
+Take time to provide comprehensive examples and follow your standard workflow for the best results.*

 ![DIANA Screenshot](assets/diana_main_2.gif)
 *DIANA will convert the threat description into a detection, investigation steps and perform a QA check*